cophi-wue/llms_read_hoelderlin/README.md

 In this way, the same structure is continued in all notebooks on the nine interpretation tasks.

 ## Further files
-- `00_intro.ipynb`: Information on the LLMs being used and the poems we selected for our experiments.
+- `00_intro.ipynb`: Information on the poems we selected for our experiments.
 - `all_tasks.ipynb`: A Jupyter Notebook (NB) merging all 9 NBs on the interpretive tasks omitting the LLMs' output.
 - `all_tasks.ipynb`: A Jupyter Notebook (NB) merging all 9 NBs on the interpretive tasks omitting the LLMs' output.
 - `definitions.py`: The German as well as English versions of both poems wrapped with a Text class and methods that allow to import the texts and their translations into the jupyter notebooks.